-In the current financial year, the Society has adopted all the new and revised FRS and Interpretations of FRS ("INT FRS") that are relevant to its operations and effective for annual period beginning on or after 1 January 2023.
-The adoption of these new/revised FRSs and INT FRSs have no material effect on the financial statements.
+In the current financial year, the Society has adopted all the new and amended FRS and Interpretations of FRS ("INT FRS") that are relevant to its operations and effective for annual period beginning on or after 1 January 2024.
+The adoption of these new/amended FRSs and INT FRSs have no material effect on the financial statements.